Liam Cole Young

-My first book, List Cultures: Knowledge and Poetics from Mesopotamia to BuzzFeed (Amsterdam University Press, 2017) explores these themes by tracing the list as a cultural technique of administration and imagination.
-My next major project focuses on the infrastructural turn in media and communication studies and casts Innis’s early economic histories into contemporary debates.
-I am also chipping away at long-term project on the history of salt, which positions sodium chloride as a medium of culture and civilization.
+My first book, List Cultures: Knowledge and Poetics from Mesopotamia to BuzzFeed (Amsterdam University Press, 2017; Open Access) explored such themes by tracing the list as a cultural technique of administration and imagination.
+My current book project is on the history of salt and positions sodium chloride as a medium of culture and civilization.
+I developed this project as a Research Fellow at the Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie at the Bauhaus-Universität Weimar, Germany.
+I am also in the early stages of building a long-term project on sports gambling, datafication, and financialization.

 Young, Liam C. 2017.
 List Cultures: Knowledge and Poetics from Mesopotamia to BuzzFeed.
-Amsterdam: Amsterdam University Press.
+Amsterdam University Press.

 Young, Liam C. 2017.
 “Innis’s Infrastructure: Dirt, Beavers, and Documents in Material Media Theory.”
 Cultural Politics 13, no. 2.